This policy is for you if your chosen degree has a September 2024 start date onwards.

 Disclosure and Barring Service (DBS) and Fitness to practise

-International students: The DBS check can only include background checks on your time in the UK.
-If you have been resident in the UK for less than 3 years, then a criminal record check from outside the UK is required in addition to the UK DBS check.
-This may be referred to as an international criminality check but the name varies.
+The Enhanced DBS certificate can only include background checks for time in the UK.
+If a student has been resident in the UK for less than 3 years, a criminal record check from their home country is required.
+This may be referred to as an International Criminality check.

 English language requirements